coggro/resume/README.md

 ##### _October 2017 to December 2017_

-- Aided SHS's burgeoning IT team as the first developer they'd ever hired
+- Aided SHS's burgeoning IT team as the first developer they'd ever hired.
-- Modified and deployed a new e-commerce website by liaising with 3rd party CMS developers
+- Modified and deployed a new e-commerce website by liaising with 3rd party CMS developers.
-- Helped establish new task management and support helpdesk workflows to support customers during the launch of their new web store
+- Helped establish new task management and support helpdesk workflows to support customers during the launch of their new web store.

 ---